Kingsway-Digital/craftercms-react/README.md

 </body>
 ```

-where the `crafterSpaBaseUrl` is set in a site-specific groovy filter, and `siteName` is set automatically by Crafter.
+where the `crafterSpaBaseUrl` is set in a site-specific groovy filter, and `siteName` is set automatically by Crafter CMS.

 Typical usage of the Spa tag itself looks like this: